zarf-dev/proposals/0050-sbom-retrieval-format-publication/README.md

 ## Summary

-Zarf will allow for defining pre-existing SBOM (Software Bill of Materials) inventory files declaratively for each OCI image and file that currently receives an SBOM today.
-Ingestion during package creation will replace the internal generation process product and provide preservation of upstream SBOM processes that may produce or augment documents.
-Explicit definition of ingestion location will follow current packaging expectations for existence - in that creation will fail if unable to retrieve the file for packaging.
-This creates an explicit expectation of ingestion source and will support options such as local, remote, or OCI implementation.
+Zarf will allow a package author to declaratively ingest one pre-existing SBOM (Software Bill of Materials) for an OCI image that resolves to one manifest.
+Package creation will preserve the producer's SBOM instead of regenerating it; an image without an explicit SBOM retains the current Syft-generated inventory.
+Phase 1 accepts a package-local source.
+A later phase may add an explicitly declared, content-pinned remote source, but Zarf will not discover, select among, or merge multiple supplier SBOMs.

 ## Motivation